arun-guruswamy/workout-networking/doc/use-cases/content-list.md

 List of workouts presented that match User's interest

 ## Main Success Scenario
+### 1. Initial feed is auto-generated based on any workout in reverse chronological order
-### 1. Click on feed or complete search to see list of workouts
+### 2. Click search bar to enter workout filters
-### 2. Filter or sort workouts through various conditions
+### 3. System presents workouts that best match filters used
-### 3. Scrolling down constantly generates new recommended workouts
+### 4. Scrolling down constantly generates new recommended workouts

 ## Extensions:
 ### 1a.
 If not following any profiles, present random workouts
-### 2a.
-If no workouts match filters, take user back to full list
+### 3a.
+If no workouts match filters, take user back to initial list

 ## Special Requirements